rokibulhasanutso/some_think_of_web_development/README.md

-#Some about of web development.
+# Some about of web development.

-# part1 : Short Answer Questions
+part1 : Short Answer Questions
+\n
-# part2 : Essay
+part2 : Essay